laninsky/reference_aligning_to_established_loci/README.md

 28427
 ```

 Before you start this script, backup your locus specific fasta files to another folder (e.g. backup_fasta), just in case.
 The script expects the first allele for each sample to be named samplename.assembled_0.
-If you have a different coding system for your alleles, make sure to tweak "samplenamesuffix" in the code below.
+If you have a different coding system for your alleles, make sure to tweak "samplenamesuffix" in the code below (e.g. changing it to 'unassembled' etc!)
 ```
 samplenamesuffix=.assembled_0